FrancoBre/HIVE-GUARD/README.md

 We would like to express our deep gratitude to:

+- *Jorge Seniw and his family*: For letting us try the system, and helping us out with beekeeping related questions and issues.
+You can find him in this instagram account: [La miel de papá](https://www.instagram.com/lamiel.depapa?igsh=MWZzeG85d3R0cXhpMQ==)
-- *[Fabian Hickert](https://github.com/BeeAlarmed/BeeAlarmed)*: For his outstanding work on the machine learning neural network, which is crucial for detecting bees and identifying illnesses.
+- *[Fabian Hickert](https://github.com/BeeAlarmed/BeeAlarmed)*: For his outstanding work on the machine learning neural network, which we used for detecting bees and identifying illnesses.
 - *[Nomadic Geek](https://www.youtube.com/@nomadicgeek_369)*: For his foundational [surveillance system](https://www.youtube.com/watch?v=WsPFQx0p4Us&list=PLFRIWPt6uUoVsirzwwqrNtp5vG-4ByIoe) that inspired our project.
 - *Prof. Alexis Tcach*: For his guidance and support throughout the development of HiveGuard.